backand/course-manager-complete/README.md

           console.log(reason);
         });
     }
   }
 ```
-* Update the template with section that adds new courses and display the courses.
-Replace the existing template with
+* Update the template with a section that allows you to adds new courses, as well as display the existing courses.
+Replace the HTML in `courses.tpl.html` with the following markup (*Note:* the seed project uses [Bootstrap](http://getbootstrap.com/2.3.2/) to enhance the appearance of the HTML):
-the following HTML (to make it look better we use Bootstrap classes):

 ```HTML